marked-gil/goodwill-events/README.md

         * Add a ‘delete’ button on the user’s comment/s when signed-in
         * Delete the comment when the ‘delete’ button is clicked

-* User Story: **Comments Control by Site Owner**
+* User Story [#33](https://github.com/marked-gil/goodwill-events/issues/33): **Comments Control by Site Owner**
     > As a site owner, I can delete the comments of members so that the site is kept friendly and safe for all users.

     * ACCEPTANCE CRITERIA:
         * GIVEN an inappropriate comment is posted by a user, THEN the site owner can deliberately delete the comment without notice.

     * TASKS:
         *  Delete an inappropriate comment through the admin panel

-* User Story: **Recycling Expired Events**
+* User Story [#34](https://github.com/marked-gil/goodwill-events/issues/34): **Recycling Expired Events**
     > As a site owner, I can set an expired event to automatically be recycled to a new scheduled date so that the site can perpetuate despite its contents not being monitored and updated manually.

     * ACCEPTANCE CRITERIA:
         * GIVEN that this site is for educational purposes only and the events may not be monitored or updated regularly, WHEN an event has gone past its schedule THEN it will automatically be rescheduled to a future date.
         * GIVEN that the event has gone past its schedule, WHEN the event is automatically recycled with a new date THEN it is re-displayed with all the other events in the order of their dates.
         * GIVEN that the event has gone past its schedule, WHEN the event is automatically recycled with a new date THEN all its previously reserved seats are deleted for a new start.

     * TASKS:
         * Automatically update the schedule of the event in the database to the following year as soon as it expires
         * Re-display the recycled event with the new schedule
         * Delete all reserved seats for the expired and recycled events

-* User Story: **Create Member Account Page**
+* User Story [#36](https://github.com/marked-gil/goodwill-events/issues/36): **Create Member Account Page**
     > As a User, I can view all of my account information/data as a registered member so that I can review them as needed.

     * ACCEPTANCE CRITERIA:
-        * GIVEN that I am registered to the site, WHEN I log in THEN I can view all my personal information/data that I have provided to the site.
-        * GIVEN that I am registered to the site, WHEN I click on the Member Account Page THEN I will be able to see my registered username, first name, last name, and email
+        * GIVEN that the user is registered and signed in to the site, WHEN I visit the Member Account Page THEN I can see my username, first name, last name, email address, and seat reservations.

     * TASKS:
         * Create A Member's Account page
-        * In the Member's Account page, display the username, first name, last name, and email of the user.
+        * In the Member's Account page, display the user's username, first name, last name, and email address.
+        * Display the user's reserved seats

-* User Story: **Allow Logged-In User to Edit their Account Information**
+* User Story [#37](https://github.com/marked-gil/goodwill-events/issues/37): **Allow Logged-In User to Edit their Account Information**
     > As a User, I can edit my personal information/data such as first name, last name, and email address so that I can update them easily as necessary.

     * ACCEPTANCE CRITERIA:
         * GIVEN the user is logged in and inside the Member's Account page, WHEN I edit my personal information/data THEN they are allowed to edit their provided personal information as they see fit.
         * GIVEN the user has edited a specific personal information (eg, first name), WHEN I click the 'Update' button THEN the specific field will be updated in the database.

     * TASKS:
         * Make the username uneditable
         * Make all input fields readonly by default